Menu Cost Calculator

 - Analyze profit margins

-- Compare total cost vs selling price
+- Contrast cost to total selling price

 Why Is Menu Costing Important?